Pwspang/SC2002-Project/README.md

 # SC2002-Project

 ## How to run
-- Required: [gradle](https://gradle.org/install/) installed on the system
+- Requirements: [gradle](https://gradle.org/install/) installed on the system
 - [Java](https://www.java.com/en/) installed on system

 In `CAMS Application` directory

-First Run

-`gradle wrapper`

-Subsequent Runs
+To run the application

 `.\gradlew run`